mehmaniayaz/Object-Counter/README.md

 ## Motivation <a name="motivation"></a>
 In this project, we are interested in building a neural network model that counts the number of objects in a picture.
 The user can gather their own images with a cell phone and augment them with the pipeline discussed in this project.
-Currently, we have focused on oranges in a relatively plain background.
+Currently, we have focused on oranges in a relatively plain background as an example.
 The project can be extended to incorporate more complex backgrounds and mixture of objects.

 ## Data Augmentation Methods <a name="augmentation"></a>